DanielThomas/dotfiles/README.md

 ## How it works ##

 Files are processed automatically by `.zshrc` or the bootstrap process depending on their extension.
 Scripts set the environment, manage files, perform installation or enable plugins depending on the file name or extension.
+Bootstrap can be safely run repeatedly, you'll be prompted for the action you want to take if a destination file or directory already exists.

 ### Environment ###